 Spring is the second-best season for Annapurna Base Camp Trek.
 Here are some of the difficulties you may face while trekking to ABC in Spring:

 - As spring is the peak season, the trails are always crowded and noisy.

 - Finding accommodation in spring can be very difficult.
-If you are a solo trekker then, it will be impossible to find a solo room.
+If you are a solo trekker, it will be impossible to find a solo room.
 So, pre-booking is highly recommended.

-- The higher altitude regions are still very cold during early spring.
+- The higher altitude regions are still icy during early spring.